The Bight Reef, Providenciales.

 Although not much of a threat, the occasional lionfish is something to be aware of.
 An invasive predatory species from the Indo-Pacific, lionfish have venomous spines on their back capable of giving very painful stings, which in the worst case scenarios can cause temporary seizures or paralysis.
 Fortunately, the lionfish are not aggressive to humans and only sting in defensive situations.

 It’s quite uncommon, yet there may be swarms of thimble jellyfish in the Grace Bay Beach and Bight Beach areas at times.
-If you see these tiny unpleasant creatures, we advise avoiding the area.
+If you see these tiny unpleasant creatures, avoid the area.

 Currents and underpulls are rarely an issue at the Bight Reef.
 However, beginners and unsure swimmers should consider using a snorkeling vest.
-As with any location, strong winds or rough conditions can make snorkeling unpleasant and difficult, and should be avoided.
+As with any location, strong winds or rough conditions can make snorkeling unpleasant and difficult.
 If there is a current present, it usually travels parallel with the shore.
 If you’re in such water movement, it typically makes sense to swim toward shore, and not attempt to swim against the current.
 Once back on the beach, it’s easy to walk back to your starting point.

 Bight Reef Beach Accesses